 12. Coronavirus (COVID-19) Scams (New!)

 It’s too easy to get lured with a text message, email, Tweet, or phone call.
-Follow the advice posted by your local public health department and the Center for Disease Control (CDC).
+Follow the advice your local public health department and the Center for Disease Control (CDC) posted.

-Expect that as the pandemic grows, so will the scams.
-Be on alert and check with the FTC for an updated list of coronavirus scams.
+Be alert and check with the FTC for an updated list of financial relief scams.